 Value stocks can seem like a bargain to investors, but can become a valuable part of an investor’s portfolio.
-This article will explain what value stocks are, how they differ from growth stocks, and how TradingSim can help investors find the 10 best value stocks.
+This article will explain what value stocks are, how they differ from growth stocks, and how TradingSim can help investors find the top 10 value stocks to invest in.

 What is a value stock?